askjfbd/statpress/readme.txt

 == Installation ==

-Upload "statpress" directory in wp-content/plugins/ .
-Then just activate it on your plugin management page.
+- Upload "statpress" directory in wp-content/plugins/
+- Activate it using WordPress plugins management page.

 You are ready!!!